Red-BY/FalcomModCompendium/README.md

 Replaces intro logo, opening and ending cinematics with the ones from Evolution re-release. <br>
 >🔧 You can use the included .bat files to quickly install the mods. <br>
-Alternatively, rename the downloaded files by removing "EVO" from the end of the file name then copy the files into your game directory and replace when asked. <br>
+Alternatively, rename each downloaded .dat and .avi file by removing "EVO" from the end of the file name then copy those files into your game directory and replace when asked. <br>

 <br>